 - Overhead costs (insurance / advertising / trucks /cost of doing business / etc)

-A typical contractor has a base price per “square” (1 square is a roof area of 10*10′ or 100 sq. ft., and is used in the industry to simplify communication between suppliers, architects, sub-contractors and customers.
+A typical contractor has a base price per “square”.
+1 square is an area of 10*10′ or 100 sq. ft., and is used in the industry to simplify communication between suppliers, architects, sub-contractors and customers.

-Cost of materials and labor:
+Cost of materials and labor

 First, the total amount of materials is calculated.
-On top of roofing materials (usually roof shingles), the roofer calculates the underlayment (felt or synthetic underlayment and/or ice and water shield), ventilation, flashing, and accessories (nails, caulking, pipe flashing, etc.) needed.
+On top of materials (usually shingles), he calculates the underlayment (felt or synthetic underlayment and/or ice and water shield), ventilation, flashing, and accessories (nails, caulking, pipe flashing, etc.) needed.
 This is the material price / square, needed for the job.

 Worker’s Comp can range from 25% to over 40% of the payroll, depending on the state in which the company operates and past incidents.
 If the company had on the job injuries, the Worker’s Comp rate can jump over 10% easily.